Stojan Petruševski

 Stojan Petruševski (born 10 December 1964 in Skopje, Macedonia) is a retired Macedonian handball player who played mainly for Vardar Vatrostalna.
-Its last team was RK Vardar Vatrosalna in 2003.
-In 2002 he became an assistant coach in RK Vardar from Skopje, Macedonia.
-In 2005 he became coach in Macedonian Junior handball team.
+His last team was RK Vardar Vatrosalna in 2003.
+In 2002, he became an assistant coach in RK Vardar from Skopje, Macedonia.
+In 2005, he became coach in Macedonian Junior handball team.
 He also has played for Macedonian handball team.